ampourgh/Full-Stack-Web-Development/Neighborhood_Map/README.md

 As such, navigate to the following address on a browser: http://localhost:8000

+### Neighborhood_Maps Knockout.js' MVVM Breakdown

+The project uses Knockout.js' MVVM model, with the model, view and view model.
+Index.html includes the veiw, with how the information is embeded and displayed page.
+This includes the list of locations, the search filter that changes what information is displayed in the list, and the refresh display when the filter runs out of items to display.
+The model is located within js/googleMapsAPI.js' file under the variable locations.
+Each item in the locations' array is the property of a marker in the map, which are pushed to display the their respctive markers and for the usage of the view model.
+The view model is located lower down the same JavaScript file, and gives all the functionality that is visually depicted by the view.

 ### Acknowledgments
 * https://www.shareicon.net for icons used for the project
 * Udacity's google maps, cat clicker and wikipedia/NYTimes articles tutorials for the initial structure of the map layout, the MVVM template and two APIs used on the project